Inge Borkh: Career

 In 1954, Borkh appeared in Rio de Janeiro; in the same year she performed at the Florence Maggio Musicale as Eglantine in Weber's Euryanthe, conducted by Carlo Maria Giulini, and in 1955 at the Salzburg Festival, as Cathleen in the premiere of Egk's Irische Legende.
 She was Elektra there in 1957, conducted by Dimitri Mitropoulos, and appeared as Klytaemnestra in Gluck's Iphigenie in Aulis in 1962 and 1963.
 In 1956 she played the role of Queen Elizabeth in the American premiere of Britten's Gloriana, conducted by Josef Krips, who along with Fritz Reiner was one of her favourite conductors.

 Borkh's debut at the Metropolitan Opera, New York, was in 1958.
 It would have been earlier, but the manager of the house, Rudolf Bing, wanted her to play the title role in Salome, which she repeatedly declined to do.
 She felt as though in that house the role belonged to her contemporary, Ljuba Welitsch.
 Borkh finally accepted Bing's invitation, and played Salome, with Mitropoulos conducting.
 In the same season she played Sieglinde, and in 1971 she alternated with Christa Ludwig as the Dyer's Wife in Die Frau ohne Schatten.
 She made a total of 22 appearances with the company.
 Her Covent Garden debut was in 1959 in Salome, conducted by Rudolf Kempe; her only other appearances there were in 1967 as the Dyer's Wife, conducted by Solti.
-New roles in 1962 included appearances in Louise Talma's The Alcestiad at the Frankfurt Opera and in the premiere of Josef Tal's Ashmedai at the Hamburgische Staatsoper in 1971, conducted by Gary Bertini.
+New roles in 1962 included appearances in Louise Talma's The Alcestiad at the Frankfurt Opera and in the premiere of Josef Tal's Ashmedai at the Hamburg State Opera in 1971, conducted by Gary Bertini.

 In a retrospective study of her career published in Opera News in 2001, the critic Martin Bernheimer wrote:

 Borkh retired from opera in 1973 after seven performances of Elektra in Italy.
 She was awarded the Hans-Reinhart-Ring, the highest Swiss honour for theatre professionals.
 She briefly returned to the theatre as an actress and for a while turned chanteuse in a cabaret act.